charlesrogers/product_management/qualitative_research/jobs_database.md

 # Jobs Database
-## Automatic Hierarcy
+## How to Automatically Number Your Jobs
-It's easier to have distinct, relational, names names for each level.
-The following formula will create those for you.
+It's easier to have distinct, relational, names names for each job level.
+The following formula will create those for you in Google Sheets.

-*NB:* When you run the script, you will be prompted twice, the first asking which column has your Job Levels, and the second, to which column you want to write your numbering system.

 1. Open the Apps Script editor by clicking on "Extensions" and selecting "Apps Script."
 2. In the script editor, replace any existing code with the following: